sf-wdi-22-23/modules-23/w01-controlling-the-dom/d3-dawn-control-flow/exercises.md

 ## Conditionals!

+Remember, you can work in a file (like controlFlow.js) in Sublime Text to keep your code.
+Run it from the terminal by typing `node controlFlow.js`, or copy and paste sections into the Chrome developer console.

-1. Jimmy loves roller coasters, but there are a bunch of rules (ugh!) for riding:
+Jimmy loves roller coasters, but there are a bunch of rules (ugh!) for riding:

 For starters, it costs 5 tokens.
 Here's how we might code that: